_

 மாநகரின் மாறன்மறை வாழ . . .

-Swamy Desika, one of the most important Acharyas of the Sri Vaishnava tradition was born to the devout couple Sri Ananthasuri and Smt.
+Swami Desika, one of the most important Acharyas of the Sri Vaishnava tradition was born to the devout couple Sri Ananthasuri and Smt.
 Thotharamba.
 Instructed by the Thiru Venkatamudayan, the couple went on a pilgrimage to Thirumalai.
 The Lord appeared in the couple's dream as a Sri Vaishnava youth and handed over a golden bell which Totaramba swallowed.
 The following morning, they were astonished to find that both of them had dreamt the same sequence of events.

 When the Archaka opened the doors of the Sanctum Sanctorum, he found the bell missing.
 During an investigation ordered into the loss of the bell, the Lord appeared by Avesa (spiritual trance) on Tirumalai Nambi and told that He had himself presented the bell to the Ananthasuri couple and thereafter, the small hand-bell need not be used in the Tiruvaradhana in the temple.
-Hence, Swamy Desika is considered as the incarnation of the Divine Bell.
+Hence, Swami Desika is considered as the incarnation of the Divine Bell.

 Azhwars and Aacharayas travelled through out the country extolling the beauty and grace of Sriman Narayana.
-However, in the case of Mylapore, the Supreme and the Aacharyan switched roles.
-The Divya Dampathis (Lord Srinivasa and Alarmel Manga Thayar) willed to grace the abode of the Aacharyan (Swamy Desikan) and relish his company.
+However, in the case of Mylapore, the Supreme Lord and the Aacharyan switched roles.
+The Divya Dampathis (Lord Srinivasa and Alarmel Manga Thayar) willed to grace the abode of the Aacharyan (Swami Desikan) and relish his company.

-The temple with Swamy Desika’s shrine had been there for more than a couple of centuries when Lord Srinivasa executed His Divine Will through Sri Kasturi Iyengar who, in 1924, built shrines for Perumal and Thayar.
+The temple with Swami Desika’s shrine had been there for more than a couple of centuries when Lord Srinivasa executed His Divine Will through Sri Kasturi Iyengar who, in 1924, built shrines for Perumal and Thayar.

 The pujas and rituals of the temple comply with Sri Pancharathra Aagamas, that is, the practice of Kumbham, Mandalam, Bimbham and Yaagam.
 Pancha Murthy form of idol worship is followed; the murthys being Dhruva Bera (Moolavar), Kaustubha Bera, Uthsava Bera, Yaaga Bera and Sayana Bera.